FrancescaNoardo/website/projects.md

 At the [3D geoinformation group](https://3d.bk.tudelft.nl), Delft University of Technology (NL).

 The project addresses the use of GeoBIM information for applications in an urban environment.
-The energy assessment of buildings and microclimate simulations are part of this project.

 ---